An Introduction to Military Justice and Its History

 Other related topics include:

-- Article 15.
 Also known as "nonjudicial punishment," or "Mast" (In the Navy/Coast Guard, and Marines).
-This is sort of a "mini-court martial" with the commander acting as judge and jury.
+It is sort of a "mini-court martial" with the commander acting as judge and jury.
 It's used for relatively minor (misdemeanor) crimes under the UCMJ.
 The punishment authorized is limited by the rank of the commander and the rank of the accused.
 In most cases, a person can refuse Article 15 punishment, and demand a trial by court-martial instead.

 Military Law Background